ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 This project uses gradle as a build-system.
 To compile from source, first navigate to the tddt subfolder:
 `cd tddt`
-Then start the build-processs with the following command:
+Then start the build-processs with the following commands:

+`./gradlew build` on Unix-Systems
-`gradle build`
+`gradlew build` on Windows-Systems

 The compiled .jar will be found in tddt/build/libs.

 ##How to generate documentation##